-Locals call the Laguna Vista Saloon, built in 1898, the “Guney”.
+Locals call the Laguna Vista Saloon, in Eagle Nest, New Mexico, built in 1898, the “Guney”.
 The El Monte, as it was originally called, was allegedly built with stolen railroad ties, which are still visible in some of the rooms.
 A would-be innkeeper transported the petrified railroad ties from Ute Park to Elizabethtown for two summers, but when he returned after the winter, the railroad ties were missing and a new hotel had been built in Therma, which later changed its name to Eagle Nest.
-Behind the original saloon were a 17-foot deep hand dug well and several icehouses.
+Behind the original saloon were a 17-foot deep hand-dug well and several icehouses.

 It was sometime during this period that the El Monte’s name was changed to the Laguna Vista Lodge and was operated by a couple named Gene and Pearl Wilson.
 At this time, the Wilson’s often had to protect their gambling profits when transporting them from the saloon to their living quarters, by arming themselves with guns.

 In the early 1950s, Bob and Edith Sullivan purchased the property from the Wilson’s, leasing the restaurant to Walter Ragsdales, who operated it for several years.
 As Eagle Nest Lake’s popularity began to grow with the tourists, the Sullivan’s advertised for college girls to help staff the lodge, restaurant, and saloon, as the small village of Eagle Nest could not provide the staffing needed for the popular tourist destination*.
 In 1964, the “new” hotel was built next to the original hotel for additional guests.